abjerner/Skybrud.Social.Twitter/authentication/authentication-page.md

 Once the user grants your app access to the user's Twitter account, the user is redirected back to the URL as defined by the `Callback` property, but with the `oauth_token` and `oauth_verifier` parameters in the query string.

 `oauth_token` is the request token that we received earlier.
 With this, we can retrieve the request token secret from the session.
-We should use these to update the `Token` and `TokenSecret` properties of the {{class:Skybrud.Social.Twitter.OAuth.TwitterClient}} instance.
+We should use these to update the `Token` and `TokenSecret` properties of the <code type="Skybrud.Social.Twitter.OAuth.TwitterOAuthClient, Skybrud.Social.Twitter">TwitterOAuthClient</code> instance.

 ```csharp
 // Get OAuth parameters from the query string